TinaHanAtUnity/LocalMongoDBProcessScripts/README.md

 }
 ```
 - After the above process, the script iterates all creatives in `creatives` collection and add every creative to `allCreative`
-  creatives from `creatives` collection (creatives sent to Theorem) stored in `allCreative` in the following format
+  Creatives from `creatives` collection stored in `allCreative` in the following format
 ```dash
 {
 	"_id" : ObjectId("5f1a666a1c202f0d934dbfcf"),